braincomputingsantosh/realtime-os-repo/README.md

 - **Intended purpose**: Satellite control or any application demanding high dependability
 - **Notable features and functions**: Ultra-fast booting; thread-safe communication and synchronization

-Here's the text converted to a Markdown list:

 # Use Cases for RTOS on Raspberry Pi

 Implementing an RTOS on a Raspberry Pi opens up possibilities for applications where timing and reliability are crucial: